Skip to main content

 B Pharmacy Previous Question Paper JNTUH, according to PCI (all semester)

-Social and Preventive Pharmacy book, notes pdf - b pharmacy 4th year (8th semester) - JNTUH
+Herbal Drug Technology book, notes pdf - b pharmacy 3rd year (6th semester) - JNTUH